 - Epidermoid cysts usually are asymptomatic.

-- Less commonly, the cysts can be inflamed or infected, resulting with pain and tenderness.
+- Less often, the cysts can be inflamed or infected, resulting with pain and tenderness.

 - Asymptomatic epidermoid cysts don't have to be treated.